joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6959148/2026/01/10/doc-rivers-minneapolis-ice-shooting-murder/

 **Thunder complete another significant comeback against Grizzlies, this time without their stars**\
-`Could this comeback, the Thunder's third of at least 19 points in Memphis since last April, wake up the NBA champions from its recent slide?`\
+`Could this comeback, the Thunder's third of at least 19 points in Memphis since April, wake up the NBA champions from their recent slide?`\
 https://nytimes.com/athletic/6959138/2026/01/10/okc-thunder-comeback-against-grizzlies-without-stars/

 **Rosenior, Chelsea and the benefits and risks of hiring within a multi-club model**\